FalixNodes-Software/KB-articles/content/_posts/other/discord/2026-02-20-create-discordjs.md

 1. In the navigation menu, open the "Server Settings" category and navigate to [Settings](https://client.falixnodes.net/server/settings).

-2. Go to the "Startup" tab and select the correct NodeJS version in the "Docker Image" Dropdown.
+2. Go to the "Startup" tab and select the correct Node.js version in the "Docker Image" dropdown.

 2. Go to the "Environment" tab and find the "Additional Node packages" variable.